6amigos-concordia/6amigos-soen341projectF2023/README.md

 A real estate web application is a digital platform designed to facilitate the buying, selling, and renting, of real estate properties.
 ### Homebuyer requirements
 1. Search for a property: The homebuyer can search for properties based on specific criteria such as location, price range, number of bedrooms, and amenities.
-2. Save favourites: Homebuyers can save properties they are interested in, creating a list of favorites for easy access and comparison.
+2. Save favourites: Homebuyers can save properties they are interested in, creating a list of favourites for easy access and comparison.
 3. Request a visit to a property: Once interested in a property, the homebuyer can request a viewing appointment through the system.
 4. Search for brokers.
 5. Mortgage Calculator.

 ### Renters requirements
-Similar to homebuyers exceot for mortgage calculators.
+Similar to homebuyers except for mortgage calculators.

 ### Broker
 1. Submit Offers: Brokers can submit offers for buying properties on behalf of their clients, and track the status of their offers.